vaughanknouse/Social-Network-API/README.md

    ```

    > [!NOTE]
-   > If you want the server to automatically restart whenever changes are saved, use the command `npm run dev` instead:
+   > If you want the server to automatically restart whenever changes are saved, use the command `npm run dev` instead.

+2. **Verify Database Connection**: When you see the message `"Mongoose has successfully connected to the MongoDB database.
+API server running on port 3001!"`, open MongoDB Compass and connect to the MongoDB URI `mongodb://localhost:27017`.
+Verify that the `users` and `thoughts` Mongoose models are synced with the `socialNetworkDB` database.

+3. **Create Data**: As the project does not include seed data, use Insomnia to create data for `users` and `thoughts` manually.

-2. **API Route Testing**: For detailed instructions on testing API routes using Insomnia, refer to the "Tests" section of this `README.md`.
+4. **API Route Testing**: For detailed instructions on testing API routes using Insomnia, refer to the "Tests" section of the `README.md`.

 ### Screenshots: \*\*\*

-The following screenshots demonstrate the Mongoose models synced with the MongoDB database in MongoDB Compass as well as examples of the API routes being tested in Insomnia:
+The following screenshots demonstrate the Mongoose models synced with the MongoDB database in MongoDB Compass and examples of the API routes being tested in Insomnia:

 **MongoDB Compass showing the synced `socialmediaDB` database with `users` and `thoughts` models:**